 Tips for Using Google for Jobs

-Google for Jobs integrates advanced Google tools to enable job seekers to find positions closely matching their preferences.
-Read more about what Google for Jobs is, how it works, and how it can improve your own job search.
+Google for Jobs uses advanced Google tools to help job seekers find positions closely matching their preferences.
+Learn what Google for Jobs is, how it works, and how it can improve your own job search.

 What Is Google for Jobs?

-Google for Jobs is a new job search engine powered by Google.
-Job seekers can search for and apply to open positions directly from Google search.
-Google's advanced technology makes it easier to find jobs that are a good match for what you're looking for in your next position.
+Google for Jobs is a job search feature powered by Google.
+Job seekers can search for and apply to open positions directly from the Google search bar.

-Google for Jobs is similar to Indeed.com, which pulls job listings from many different sources.
+Google for Jobs is similar to job search engines like Indeed.com, which pulls job listings from many different sources.
 The difference is that Google is pulling the job listings for your review, and Google's technology will power the search results.